 Population data are difficult to gather for Bicknell's Thrush, but because of the small range and restricted habitat, this species is considered a high conservation priority.
 Partners in Flight estimates a global breeding population of 110,500, with 50% spending some part of the year in the U.S., and 50% breeding in Canada.
-They rate a 17 out of 20 on the Continental Concern Score and are listed as a Tri-bational Concern species, and a U.S.-Canada Stewardship species.
-Bicknell's Thrush are listed on the Audubon Watchlist and on the 2014 State of the Birds Watch List, which lists bird species that are at risk of becoming threatened or endangered without conservation action.
+The species rates a 17 out of 20 on the Continental Concern Score.
+Bicknell's Thrush is a Tri-National Concern species, a U.S.-Canada Stewardship species, and is on the 2014 State of the Birds Watch List, which lists bird species that are at risk of becoming threatened or endangered without conservation action.
 Back to top

 Lutmerding, J. A. and A. S. Love.
 Longevity records of North American birds.
 Version 2015.2.
 Patuxent Wildlife Research Center, Bird Banding Laboratory 2015.

 North American Bird Conservation Initiative.
 2014.
 The State of the Birds 2014 Report.
 US Department of Interior, Washington, DC, USA.